 The ADHC website has been developed to ensure content is available to the widest possible audience, including readers using assistive technology or accessibility features.
 By adhering to guidelines for accessible web design, we acknowledge the diversity of communication methods, available technologies and current abilities of web users in the community.

-The ADHC website conforms to the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines (WCAG) version 2.0.
+We are making the ADHC website as accessible as possible.
+This work is supported by the FACS Website Accessibility Policy, FACS Digital Accessibility Standard and compliance with the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines (WCAG) version 2.0.
 The website has been designed to meet the criteria for Level AA of these guidelines.

 Accessible PDF and RTF documents

 To aid users with assistive technology, documents on the website have been made available as accessible Portable Document Format (PDF) with tagging, where possible.
 Where this has not been possible (eg. where certain types of information can not be presented in accessible PDF format), an alternative file format, such as a Rich Text Format (RTF) file or an HTML web page version has been provided.